tiagofilipe3/book-rent-app/README.md

-Book rent app made with CRA, Redux, emotion, Jest and docker
+Book rent app made with CRA, Redux, emotion, Jest and docker.

+Please use node 18 for better compatibility.

 To start, type: